arniloftsson/ding_redia_film/README.md

 # ding_redia_film

 This module gives access to the Redia film service.
-It takes full control af a page and renders its own react components.S
+It takes full control af a page and renders its own react components.

 In order for this to work we use the search-blank variant off at site template.
 This needs to be configured on install.
 Go to structure -> pages.
 Choose default